 But don’t beat yourself too hard.
-The first couple of months you should just learn to categorize your expenditure correctly and think of ways to reduce one or two expenses at the time.
-If you try to deprive yourself in all areas too quickly, you will be overwhelmed and the last thing you need to do is to give up too soon!
+In the first couple of months, you should just learn to categorize your expenditure correctly and think of ways to reduce one or two expenses at the time.
+If you try to deprive yourself of all areas too quickly, you will be overwhelmed, and the last thing you need to do is to give up too soon!

 Keep at it, and you’ll become a master of your own finances in no time.

-By using this system Dan and I are now saving over 50% of our income every month!
-This might seem an impossible target for you, especially if you are just starting out, or if you feel you can barely survive on your income.
+By using this system Dan and I are now saving over 80% of our income every month!
+This might seem an impossible target for you, especially if you are just starting or feel you can barely survive on your income.

 But everyone can improve their finances by learning how to budget!

-By attacking your finances from all angles, you will be able to become financially free and stop worrying about money all the time.
+By attacking your finances from all angles, you will become financially free and stop worrying about money all the time.

 1. Budget Spreadsheets

 Do I need to say much here?
-This is one of my favorites ways of budgeting.
-I love that you can customize each template to make it your own, and create automated formulas to show your data in many different ways!
+This is one of my favorites ways of budgeting and tracking expenses.
+I love that you can customize each template to make it your own and create automated formulas to show your data in many different ways!

 2. Budget Printables